TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Ultra v1.5.0/README.md

 - 🛠️ **Improved Error Handling**: We've added detailed try-except blocks around the `ask` and `draw` commands to handle more types of errors.

-- 💬 **Typing Indicator**: To make the bot seem more interactive and human-like, a typing indicator is shown every 10 seconds.
+- 💬 **Typing Indicator**: To make the bot seem more interactive and human-like, a typing indicator is shown when the bot is responding.

 - 🚀 **In-Memory Storage for API Keys**: For improved performance, the bot now stores API keys in memory after their first use, reducing the need for database operations.